You are here

 The local and toll-free phone numbers, conference ID and a link to join the meeting online are all automatically entered into the body of the email.
 (You should only use the toll-free number if you are dialing from a phone that charges long distance for calls to the 412 area code.
 There is no charge to dial into this number from a Pitt phone.)

 On the day of the meeting, participants just dial the listed number and enter the conference ID, followed by the pound (#) symbol.
 Alternatively, participants can click to join the meeting online.
 As the meeting organizer, you’ll also have to enter your PIN number if you join by phone.
-If you join via the Skype or Teams app, the audio conference will automatically start.
+If you join via the Teams app, the audio conference will automatically start.

 Put a PIN in It